Wales tours for seniors.

 Tour Guides

-Odyssey always engages local guides with regional knowledge to ensure an authentic experience during which you can learn as much as possible about welsh history and culture of places you visit while enjoying the stunning coastline and the welsh countryside.
+Odyssey always engages local guides with regional knowledge to ensure an authentic experience during which Odyssey emphasizes the use of local guides with in-depth regional knowledge to provide an authentic experience rich in Welsh history and culture.
+This allows travellers to delve into the heritage of the Channel Islands while basking in the beauty of the stunning coastline and picturesque Welsh countryside. you can learn as much as possible about Welsh history and culture of places you visit while enjoying the stunning coastline and the Welsh countryside.

 Geography, environment & weather

-On the rugged coastline in western part of Great Britain, Wales covers only 20,000 square kilometres.
-Like most of the UK, the geography in Wales is variable, with valleys, coastal plains and mountain ranges.
-In fact, most of Wales is mountainous, reaching its apotheosis in the area known as Snowdownia or Eryri, places providing stunning scenery on group tours wales.
+Located on the rugged coastline in the western part of Great Britain, Wales spans an area of 20,000 square kilometers.
+Much like the rest of the UK, Wales boasts diverse geography, featuring valleys, coastal plains, and mountain ranges.
+The majority of Wales is mountainous, with its pinnacle being Snowdonia or Eryri, offering breathtaking scenery for group tours in Wales.

 World Heritage Sites